www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/assessment/_list_tests.md

 # List Tests

-Greenhouse will first need to retreive the list of tests from the Testing Partner using the `list_tests` API endpoint.
+Greenhouse will first need to retreive the list of tests from the Assessment Partner using the `list_tests` API endpoint.
 We will show the list of available tests to the user, who will to select the appropriate test for a given candidate.

 `GET https://www.testing-partner.com/api/list_tests`